Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 We now know that we have 13,923 km with good coverage and 2,346 with poor/no coverage.
 Interestingly, that is about 15 % of the NL roads!

-Lastly, with this layer, we can add it to our CARTO map and visualize the road segment according to the signal feature we created.
+Lastly, with this layer, we can add it to our CARTO map and visualize the road segment according to the signal_category feature we created.

 For this, we can add the layer via `Add source from` → `Data Explorer`.
 Then select your connection and the `GEOLAB.GEOGRAPHY.OSM_NL_NOT_COVERED` table.

 <img src ='assets/geo_analysis_geometry_38.png' width=700>

-Once we have our second layer on the map, we can click on it to style it and show the stroke color based on our “signal” column.
+Once we have our second layer on the map, we can click on it to style it and show the stroke color based on our `SIGNAL_CATEGORY` column.
 For that create a “Custom palette” with just two colors: gray for roads with good signal and red for roads with no/poor signal.

 <img src ='assets/geo_analysis_geometry_37.gif' width=700>